HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ...more contents are omitted, and you could log in to view...
 ```

-The content behind `show @@command` is a table name, for example in the previous instance, "show @@datasource;", datasource is a table name.
+The content behind `show @@command` is a table name, for example in the previous instance, `show @@datasource`, datasource is a table name.

-The user could also make DESC operation of the table name behind show @@ command, to view meanings of various fields in this table, such as viewing the meaning of various fields in data source information:
+The user could also make DESC operation of the table name behind `show @@command`, to view meanings of various fields in this table, such as viewing the meaning of various fields in data source information:

 ```
 mysql> desc datasource;